carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 that executes in a SIMD or SIMT manner, and on which a source language maps its threads of execution onto those lanes.
 The DWARF lane identifier is pushed by the ``DW_OP_LLVM_push_lane`` DWARF expression operation.
-See DWARF Version 5 section 2.5 which is updated by the proposal in :ref:`amdgpu-dwarf-operation-expressions`.
+See DWARF Version 5 section 2.5 which is updated by *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-operation-expressions`.

 For AMDGPU, the lane identifier corresponds to the hardware lane ID of a wavefront.
 It is numbered from 0 to the wavefront size minus 1.